learn-crypto-trading/learn-crypto-trading.github.io/README.md

 <a href="https://github.com/infominer33/Crypto-library"><img src="https://i.imgur.com/zeYCNMS.jpg" align="right" width="150" height="140"></a>

-## notes
+## Ideas

 * > Learn then Implement
-* An idea I heard on some podcast was a trader who would study individual traders.. read every single twitter post a trader they liked wrote. learning all these different mental models.
-* back in the bitcoin masons, I remember one dude saying that his big breakthrough was 2 weeks where he did nothing but just stare at the minute chart.
-  >this could be useful , it gives you real time view of price moving around levels
-* Soon I will start writing about TA:
-  * Support, Resistance, Triangles, Wedges, RSI, Divergence and risk management... (and begin studying candlesticks more seriously) this will be the foundation I build upon in learning 'the trade'
-* I've paid attention to triangles, wedges, and divergence over the past year.. but not in any serious way..
-  >those are all good for trading low cap and binance alts\
-  >learn to trade alts on binance using momentum/patterns/oscillators  , the learn price action as you go\
+* >learn to trade alts on binance using momentum/patterns/oscillators  , the learn price action as you go\
   >some of the best alt traders around dont use price action / candles only - [@Waingro](https://twitter.com/krypt0nik)
+* Shadow traders on twitter.
+* stare at the minute chart for two weeks

+trading.

 ### Contents